luiscruz/course_sustainableSE/2025/p1_measuring_software/g16_notetaking.md

 ### Setup

 #### Hardware
-We run the experiment on a single computer witht he following specifications:
+We run the experiment on a single computer with the following specifications:

 1. Processor: AMD Ryzen 7 5800H
 2. Graphics Card: Nvidia RTX 3070